The Secret Service campaign | Pictures | Reuters

 The Secret Service campaign

-Secret Service agents surround Donald Trump during a disturbance as he speaks at Dayton International Airport in Ohio.
-REUTERS/Aaron P. Bernstein

-A member of the Secret Service stands behind a monitor as a video about Hillary Clinton plays before a campaign rally in Portsmouth, New Hampshire.
-REUTERS/Brian Snyder
+Secret Service agents are covered in snow protecting Democratic presidential candidate Bernie Sanders in the car behind them after a campaign event in Manchester, New Hampshire February 5, 2016.
+REUTERS/Rick Wilking

-A Secret Service agent looks on while at a Hillary Clinton campaign event in Des Moines, Iowa.
+A Secret Service agent looks on while at a Democratic presidential candidate Hillary Clinton campaign event in Des Moines, Iowa, United States, January 4, 2016.
 REUTERS/Jim Young

-Donald Trump walks down the street accompanied by Secret Service agents in Greenville, South Carolina.
-REUTERS/Rainier Ehrhardt
+Democratic presidential candidate Hillary Clinton holds a cellphone camera to shoot a picture with supporters in front of a Secret Service agent at a campaign event in Cedar Falls, Iowa January 26, 2016.
+REUTERS/Rick Wilking

-A Secret Service agent checks backstage at a campaign event for Hillary Clinton in Sioux City, Iowa.
+A Secret Service agent checks the backstage at campaign event for Democratic presidential candidate Hillary Clinton in Sioux City, Iowa, United States, January 5, 2016.
 REUTERS/Jim Young

-A Secret Service agent watches as a jet carrying Donald Trump arrives on the third day of the Republican National Convention in Cleveland.
-REUTERS/Jonathan Ernst

-Secret Service agents stand watch amid balloons on the final night of the Democratic National Convention in Philadelphia.
-REUTERS/Rick Wilking
+A Secret Service agent (L) stands next to Republican presidential candidate Ben Carson during a news conference in Chicago, Illinois, United States, December 10, 2015.
+REUTERS/Jim Young

+A Secret Service (top L) agent looks out into a venue as people wait for the arrival of Republican presidential candidate Ben Carson for a campaign event in Mt.
+Ayr, Iowa, United States, January 22, 2016.
+REUTERS/Jim Young

 Next Slideshows